-Figure 5 shows how the Climate Change Response Plan fits within the current framework we're using to guide our response to climate and environment issues.
+Figure 8 shows how the plan fits within the current framework we're using to guide our response to climate and environment issues.
 It is a key deliverable of both the Sustainability Framework 2020 and the City of Greater Geelong Environment Strategy 2020-30.